roel-v/inkscape_to_fs_js/README.md

 What is generated
 -----------------

-When you run the extension, it will let you select a design directory.
-Choose the root directory of your design there;
+When you run the extension from the 'Extensions' menu under 'FreeSewing', you'll see a dialog that has a dropdown box where you can choose 'Export what'.
+What you select here, depends on how the extension works.
+If you select 'All, as a complete design', it will generate a complete design, including the design definition, part definition etc. Use this when you're traced a paper design or designed a complete design and want to convert it completely to a FreeSewing design.
+If you select "Selection, path to clipboard", the extension will take the object that are selected in Inkscape and copy only the code required to draw those paths in FreeSewing to your clipboard.
+Use this when you want to quickly iterate on a single part design and already have all code that ties things together in a FreeSewing development environment.

-you'll need to have made the design first through the regular methods as documented in the Freesewing documentation.
+The following is only relevant if you choose 'All, as a complete design'.

+The extension will let you select a design directory in the 'Design directory' text box.
+Choose the root directory of your design there, meaning the one that contains the 'src' and 'i18n' directories.
+If those don't exist yet they'll be created for you, but this way you can also use a design that was already made through the regular methods as documented in the Freesewing documentation (i.e. the 'yarn new design' process).
 When you click 'Apply', a number of files are written to that directory:

 - src\index.mjs.
 This file is only created if it doesn't exist yet; if it exists, it's not overwritten, so it's safe to modify this file and run the extension export again.
 This file contains the definition of the design, i.e. metadata